 To develop inclusive schools, it is important to consider the gap in initial training that could affect equal access to digital educational resources.
 The OECD (2022) has identified teacher training as one of the important factors in promoting digital learning.
 In the case of Spain, according to the report, there is a negative difference of approximately -5% between schools with a high concentration of students from disadvantaged backgrounds and those with a low concentration in terms of the initial training received in the use of information and communication technologies (ICTs) for teaching.
-Therefore, as a conclusion of the report (OECD, 2022), this means that at schools with a high concentration of students from disadvantaged backgrounds, fewer teachers have received initial training in the use of ICT compared to schools with a low concentration of disadvantaged students.
+Therefore, as a conclusion of students from disadvantaged backgrounds, fewer teachers have received initial training in the use of ICT compared to schools with a low concentration of disadvantaged students.
 This disparity underscores the importance of equipping teachers with the skills needed to integrate digital tools effectively into their teaching practices, especially in diverse and resource-constrained settings.